hardwario/bc-website/content/doc/tutorials/playground-setup.md

     {{% note "info" %}}You have to do that after any PC restart and logoff.{{% /note %}}

+    {{% note "info" %}}[PM2](http://pm2.keymetrics.io/) is process manager.
+It keeps services running in background.
+In BigClown Playground PM2 is used for 3 services:

+* Mosquitto MQTT broker

+* Node-RED

+* BigClown Gateway

+Mosquitto and Node-RED start are configured during installation.

+BigClown Gateway start has to be configured manually (in next step) because UART port is not known during Playground installation.

+You can use PM2 to run your own services, e.g. Python scripts who reacts to MQTT messages.
+{{% /note %}}

 10. Start the **BigClown Gateway** (in the background):

         pm2 start "%BigClownGateway%" --name bcg -- --device ...